nazsiya/AI_Face_detection/README.md

-# AI_Face_detection
+# Attendance Using Face detection
-Attendance Using Face detection
+To mark Attendance of given sample image using face Detection